-Since the outbreak of COVID-19, India has been under various kinds of lockdown restricting any kind of movement to slow down the spread of the virus.
+Since the outbreak of COVID-19, India has been under various kinds of lockdowns restricting any kind of movement to slow down the spread of the virus.
 While lockdown rules get relaxed, it is still not safe to be out as we were before, so most of us are still stuck at home.
-We have new routines.
-We are anxious.
-We have been socially deprived of company.
+We have new routines, we are anxious and we have been socially deprived of company.
 The unpredictability of the situation can put a person on edge.
 During times like these, the self becomes fickle.
 Today you feel yourself and tomorrow the furthest from it.
 With the ongoing situation, it is common to feel stuck in limbo.
 We can neither go back to the routine nor impulsively take the ‘never happening trip to Goa’.

 1. Keep Yourself Occupied, But Not In denial

 Travelling is not an option, so discovering oneself gets tougher than expected.
 The easiest thing to do for both body and mind is to stay busy.
 Develop new routines through this lockdown period.
 But don’t bury yourself in them.
 Check-in with your emotions and sit down and examine them.
 Don’t run away from whatever you’re feeling.
 Pour your heart out into a journal or to a friend, and start to feel whole again.
 Accept that this is a bad situation for the whole world and that you are not alone in feeling the way you do.
 Feel anger, pain, loss along with happiness because it’s okay.
 You are not supposed to have it together during a global crisis.
 It is fine to sit at home and watch the same shows again and again if that makes you feel like yourself during this self-isolation period.

 Also read: 7 easy hobbies you can pick up at home